Sumshi/alx-system_engineering-devops/0x01-shell_permissions/README.md

                                        shell permissions
                 man or help:
  	chmod
  	sudo
  	su
 	chown
 	chgrp
 	id
 	groups
 	whoami
 	adduser
 	useradd
 	addgroup

                  Permissions
  	What do the commands chmod, sudo, su, chown, chgrp do Linux file permissions
- How to represent each of the three sets of permissions (owner, group, and other) as a single digit How to change permissions, owner and group of a file Why can’t a normal user chown a file
+ 	How to represent each of the three sets of permissions (owner, group, and ot		her) as a single digit How to change permissions, owner and group of a file Why can’t a normal user chown a file
  	How to run a command with root privileges
  	How to change user ID or become superuser